truefoundry/cognita/README.md

 ## QA on Docs using RAG Playground

+Starting with RAGFoundry is easy!
 Its quite easy to build an end to end RAG system on your own documents using Langchain or LlamaIndex.
 However, deploying the rag system in a scalable way requires us to solve a lot of problems listed below:

 1. **Updating documents**: While we can index the documents one time, most production systems will need to keep the index updated with the latest documents.
 This requires a system to keep track of the documents and update the index when new documents are added or old documents are updated.
 2. **Authorization**: We need to ensure that only authorized users can access the documents - this requires storing custom metadata per document and filtering the documents based on the user's access level.